Cable Twist

 Tips & Tricks

-- Keep knees soft and stable.
+- Keep the knees soft and the hips quiet.

-- Avoid excessive lumbar twisting.
+- Avoid excessive lumbar twisting; the torso should do the rotating.

 Frequently Asked Questions